Call Center Confrontation Strategies

 Ask yourself, have I done all I can my make stars out of my middle management?

 2) UNDERSTANDING OF EXPECTATIONS AND CONSEQUENCES: Make sure everyone knows what is tolerated and what is not tolerated in writing.
-You can give a quick quiz on dress code, attendance issues, how to address management and things of this nature in their initial training.
+You can give a quick quiz on dress code, attendance issues, how to address management, and things of this nature in their initial training.
 Having a company handbook online for each associate to look at had what was expected and if those expectations were not met what the consequences where is a must have.
 There is nothing worse than having HR, your supervisors, or yourself try to be a judge and jury when it comes to inappropriate behavior.
 When you leave consequences to be dealt with in a subjective way more issues arise.
 If these things are in writing than consequences are known and are not up in the air depending on who is handing them out.

 3) DON’T LET THE SITUATION LINGER: If there is an issue on a team the supervisor must take care of it immediately and they must do this off the floor.
 If an associate has a blowup on a supervisor, then we immediately take both off the floor and deal with the situation.
 If you are not sure who was at “fault” then what I suggest is you send your associate home for the day after getting a statement from them and tell them that the incident is under investigation.
-If it was a little blow up and we document the incident and hopefully move on after both are talked to.
+If it was a little blow-up and we document the incident and hopefully move on after both are talked to.
 We are talking though about bigger issues that happen on a team.
 SOOOOO many bad mistakes get made on spur of the moment judgments.
 Take a deep breath, get an associate statement, and send the associate home.
 Then get a supervisor statement.
-Because how well we believe my supervisors are trained we normally have their back unless they admit they were wrong (which is OK!!!) and we deal with it from there.
+Because of how well we believe my supervisors are trained we normally have their back unless they admit they were wrong (which is OK!!!) and we deal with it from there.
 We try to call the associate and have them come in for their shift tomorrow for a quick meeting if we think the situation has calmed down.
 If it’s a big deal and the associate was wrong, we will tell them of their consequences over the phone (1-3 day suspension… or whatever your penalties are)

 4) KNOW YOUR ASSOCIATES: If every supervisor takes the time to know their associates on a professional level then a lot of this can be avoided.
 Supervisors need to know what motivates certain individuals.
-Humor may work for Suzie, Rah Rahs for Janie, and tough love for Jeff are all tools that your supervisors need to be trained on and know how to deploy.
-Also, know strengths and weaknesses of each team member individually.
-Knowing shows your supervision have bought into their team members.
+Humor may work for Suzie, Rah Rahs for Janie and tough love for Jeff are all tools that your supervisors need to be trained on and know how to deploy.
+Also, know the strengths and weaknesses of each team member individually.
+Knowing shows your supervision has bought into their team members.

 5) MANAGE PEERS: (Meaning do they understand how to handle relationships with those they do not have authority over): This gets overlooked so much but we must watch and train the proper way for supervisors to handle those that they do not have “authority” over.
-How do they handle business relationships with peers, those above them and with those in other departments?
+How do they handle business relationships with peers, those above them, and with those in other departments?
 Do they handle these with respect and understand the positive example they are setting for their associates or are they handling these improperly which will make it much harder for them to manage their team?

 This is not talked about very much and is such an important part of managing in the contact center world where your associates are with you all the time.
 Trust me they see everything their supervisor does good and bad.
 They can’t fake these relationships.